JPAGhosn/DotnetMicroservice/README.md

 - Dotnet to build the backend
 - Ingres to reroute the request to the correct service
 - Registry as a close source Docker registry (alternative for DockerHub)
+- GRPC is used to communicate between dotnet services synchronously